WorkAware

 A Safety Management System (SMS) offers a definitive approach to managing safety hazards.
 It allows organizations to find hazards, evaluate risks and respond before things get worse.
 Because of new rules and the need to look after employees, safety must now be managed in a formal way.

-Whether you’re working in aviation, manufacturing, construction, or any other high-stakes industry, implementing a basic safety management system is crucial for legal compliance and operational efficiency.
+Whether you’re working in aviation, manufacturing, construction, or any other high-stakes industry, implementing a basic safety signs and symbols is crucial for legal compliance and operational efficiency.

 What Is a Safety Management System (SMS)?

-Core Elements of a Basic Safety Management System
+The 4 Pillars of a Safety Management System

 1. Safety Policy and Objectives